loilo/vue-reactivator/README.md

 ### `getSsrState()`

 Not all information that we have in the browser is available on the server side.
-Therefore, this method should return a sensible fallback value that is used during server-side rendering.
+Therefore, this method should return a reasonable fallback value that is used during server-side rendering.

 It this method is not defined, the property will be `undefined` until `getInitalState()` is called.

 > When a user fetches a page from a server, they are usually online.
-(With things like PWAs in place, this is no longer necessarily the case, but it's sufficient to assume a user is online until the component is rendered and may prove wrong.)
+(With things like PWAs in place, this is no longer necessarily the case, but it's sufficient to assume a user is online until the component is rendered and may prove us wrong.)
 >
 > ```js
 > online.getSsrState = () => true